top of page

 Jack explained his Melbourne apartment had developed a number of building defects within the Builder’s Warranty period.
 One concerning defect was the upstairs balcony leaking into the living area below.
 Jack had tried various channels to have the builder return to rectify the defects (under warranty) without success.
 Jack decided to take his case to VCAT to resolve his builder’s warranty issues, he explained, this process commenced two years ago, all the while that balcony continued to leak, causing further building damage.

 Worse was to come, Jack’s case finally had its day in VCAT, only to be met by a ‘Hearing Refusal’ from VCAT due to his Building Report not being VCAT Compliant!
 Jack’s disappointing life experience highlights the critical importance of ensuring your Building Report is VCAT Compliant in the Tribunal setting.
-A Correct Housing Inspection and Compliant Report are crucial in supporting your building case.
+A Correct Housing Inspection and Compliant Report are crucial in supporting your building case and achieving an acceptable outcome.

 The journey and experience of building your new home should be exciting and enjoyable, not an event filled with worries and concerns about your build.
 Partnering in collaboration with ConsulTec to monitor your build, ensuring building compliance and acceptable workmanship standards are achieved, will enhance your confidence and peace of mind in your project, leaving you to enjoy the excitement and enjoyment.